Ian leaves dozens dead as focus turns to rescue, recovery

 “She stayed on the island.
 My brother-in-law and sister-in-law own two businesses over there.
 They evacuated.
 She did not want to go,” Schnapp said.
 Now, she said, she wasn’t sure if her mother-in-law was still on the island or had been taken to a shelter somewhere.

-On Pine Island, the largest barrier island off Florida’s Gulf Coast, houses were reduced to splinters and boats littered roadways as a volunteer group went door-to-door Saturday, asking residents if they wanted to be evacuated.
-Helen Koch blew her husband a kiss and mouthed the words “I love you” as she sat inside a rescue helicopter that was lifting her and seven of the couple’s 17 dogs to safety.
+On Pine Island, the largest barrier island off Florida’s Gulf Coast, houses were reduced to splinters and boats littered roadways as a volunteer rescue group went door-to-door Saturday, asking isolated residents if they wanted to be evacuated.
+Residents described the horror of being trapped in their homes as water kept rising.

+“The water just kept pounding the house and we watched, boats, houses — we watched everything just go flying by,” said Joe Conforti, as he fought back tears.
+He said if it wasn’t for his wife, who suggested they get up on a table to avoid the rising water, he wouldn’t have made it: “I started to lose sensibility, because when the water’s at your door and it’s splashing on the door and you’re seeing how fast it’s moving, there’s no way you’re going to survive that.”

 River flooding posed a major challenge at times to rescue and supply delivery efforts.
-The Myakka River washed over a stretch of Interstate 75, forcing a traffic-snarling highway closure for a while Saturday on the key corridor linking Tampa to the north with the hard-hit southwest Florida region that straddles Port Charlotte and Fort Myers.
+The Myakka River washed over a stretch of Interstate 75, forcing a traffic-snarling highway closure for a while Saturday.
+That’s a key corridor linking Tampa to the north with the hard-hit southwest Florida region that straddles Port Charlotte and Fort Myers.
 Later Saturday, state officials said, water levels had receded enough that I-75 could be fully reopened.
-However, they said monitors were out keeping close watch on constantly changing river levels.

 While rising waters in Florida’s southwest rivers have crested or are near cresting, the levels aren’t expected to drop significantly for days, said National Weather Service meteorologist Tyler Fleming in Tampa.